“UK businesses could save £23 billion per year by improving the way they use resources and interact with their business premises.”

 We can deploy a ‘Free Cooling’ solution in virtually any premises.
 We can help you to choose the right equipment to ensure the best solution for you.
 You may not be sure if your business can benefit from ‘Free Cooling’, particularly if you require critical control of temperatures, humidity or air quality.
 You can rest assured that most applications can benefit from a combination of air cooling, heating and ‘Free Cooling’ as the next video explains.

-The second video from Airdale, simulates how ‘Free Cooling’ technology can be utilised in 2 scenarios (temperatures of 22 degrees C and 27 degrees C), within data centres that are operational 24/7.
+‘Free Cooling’ technology can be utilised in different scenarios, for example at temperatures of 22 degrees C and 27 degrees C, within data centres that are operational 24/7.

 Based on London temperatures cumulative hours, the system is capable of providing free cooling for over 95% of the year.